 10 Winter Activities in Brighton

-We realise our much-loved town isn’t necessarily the first place people think of when it comes to winter.
+We realise our much-loved city isn’t necessarily the first place people think of when it comes to winter.
 Anywhere in Britain with grey skies evokes a groan, but even more so when it’s a seaside town which offers so much during the summer.

 Despite this, we think Brighton has a lot to offer in the winter season – its colourful and vibrant culture continues all year round; and we think that’s worth celebrating.
 Here are ten things to do in Brighton this winter…